 Catherine Cowell Award

-This esteemed award honors distinct achievement in leadership, planning, administration and mentoring in public health nutrition, with emphasis at the local level.
-The recipient of this award has answered the unique needs of urban populations and young children.
+This award recognizes excellence and achievement in administration, planning, mentoring, and team building in public health nutrition, including meeting the special needs of urban populations and young children.

 Mary C. Egan Award

 This award recognizes the professional contributions and outstanding services of public health nutritionists.
 The services may include developing new approaches to public health nutrition, mentoring, nutrition education, and addressing special nutrition needs.